Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 - Duke's games this year have hit the over on three of seven set point totals (42.9%).

-- The Blue Devils rack up 27 points per game, comparable to the 26.3 the Demon Deacons surrender.
+- The Blue Devils score 27 points per game, comparable to the 26.3 the Demon Deacons surrender.

-- Duke is 4-1 against the spread and 3-2 overall in games when it scores more than 26.3 points.
+- Duke is 4-1 against the spread and 3-2 overall when the team puts up more than 26.3 points.

-- In games that Duke churns out more than 437.4 yards, the team is 3-1 against the spread and 2-2 overall.
+- In games that Duke picks up over 437.4 yards, the team is 3-1 against the spread and 2-2 overall.

 - The Blue Devils have 14 giveaways this season, while the Demon Deacons have 16 takeaways .